LukeA-17/fall-software-engineering-project/Documentation/SRS/Matthew SRS.md

 - CTMA: Stands for Collaborative Todo Manager Application
 - CLI: Stands for command line interface. cli.py is the module dedicated to handling command line presentation
 - GUI: Stands for general user interface. gui.py is the module dedicated to handling the general user interface presentation
-- ToDo/Task: Interchangable description for an item that needs to be completed.
+- ToDo/Task: Interchangeable description for an item that needs to be completed.
 Has a label, due date, priority, and category

 ### 1.4 References
 [README](https://github.com/LukeA-17/fall-software-engineering-project/blob/main/README.md)